$116,000,000 LOAN FOR A MULTIFAMILY PORTFOLIO IN SAN FRANCISCO, CA

-Opportunity: Given the low cap rates at acquisition, many Lenders quoting the transaction were not able to hit a loan amount totaling 95% of cost, given the low cap rates at purchase (all cap rates were below 4.25%.
-The bidding Lenders were concerned the Sponsor was not going to be able to buy out the rent controlled tenants and would not be able to increase the NOI to a point to take out the new loan.
-Continental Partners approached numerous lenders including banks, CMBS Lenders, mortgage REITS and life insurance companies to identify a Lender willing to provide a loan at 95% of total cost after reviewing the detailed request presented by Continental Partners.
+Opportunity: Multiple Lenders quoting the transaction were not able to come up with a loan amount totaling 95% of cost, given the low cap rates at purchase (all cap rates were below 4.35%).
+The Lenders bidding on the portfolio were concerned the Sponsors were not going to be able to buyout the rent controlled tenants and increase the NOI enough to refinance the highly levered loan.
+Continental Partners approached a multitude of lenders including banks, CMBS Lenders, mortgage REITS and life insurance companies.
+Continental Partners found a Lender willing to provide a loan at 95% of total cost after reviewing the detailed request presented by Continental Partners.

-Result: Continental Partners completed a comprehensive package outlining the Sponsors experience and highlighting their history with rent controlled buildings.
-Continental Partners created a historical chart showing the percentage of tenants who agreed to the buyout, enabling the Sponsor to rent the units at market rates.
-At loan closing, $4,600,000 was escrowed to fund an interest reserve to help offset the interest shortfall.
-Based on an understanding of the Sponsor’s business strategy the Lender was able to commit to a loan amount that met the Borrower’s request.
-The Lender reduced its debt yield, below their hurdle of 6.00%, in order to fund a loan amount that would ultimately meet the Borrower’s requirements.
+Result: Continental Partners completed a detailed package outlining the Sponsors history with rent controlled buildings.
+Continental Partners was able to present a historical chart displaying the percentage of tenants who agreed to be bought out, which enabled the Sponsor to rent the units at market rates.
+At loan closing, funds were escrowed to fund an interest reserve to help offset the interest shortfall.
+Based on an understanding of the Sponsor’s business plan the Lender was able to commit to a loan amount that met the Borrower’s request.
+The Lender reduced its debt service coverage covenant, below its hurdle of 0.80 DSCR, in order to originate a loan amount that would meet the Borrower’s requirements.